GoogleChrome/web-vitals/README.md

   totalScriptDuration?: number;
   /**
    * The total style and layout duration from any Long Animation Frames
-   * intersecting INP interaction.
+   * intersecting the INP interaction.
 This includes any end-of-frame style and
    * layout duration + any forced style and layout duration.
    */
   totalStyleAndLayoutDuration?: number;